 The French attack column

-The levee en masse had given France hundreds of thousands of citizen soldiers fired by revolutionary zeal, but with little concept of training and discipline.
+The levee en masse (conscription) had given France hundreds of thousands of citizen soldiers, all fired by revolutionary zeal but with little concept of training and discipline.
 The Attack column made the most of the troops’ enthusiasm.
 Initially armed mobs, they transformed over time into flexible formations that were well suited to battlefield manoeuvres in most terrain; flexible enough to quickly adopt linear tactics for a musketry duel or square to repel cavalry.

-French attack columns did not move forward to engage the enemy until the swarm of skirmishers that accompanied them, as well as supporting artillery, had thinned the enemy ranks and killed visible officers and sergeants.
+French attack columns did not move forward to engage the enemy until the skirmishers that accompanied them, as well as supporting artillery, had thinned the enemy ranks and killed visible officers and sergeants.
 Searching French eyes would wait to spot signs of confusion and disorder, perhaps the enemy formation moving in an uncoordinated fashion, or it became noticeable that men were pushing back through the line to get away from the bombardment.

 The success Britain and her allies enjoyed in the Peninsula was attributable to three reasons:

 Even if the French did manage to get over the crest and form a line, the odds were stacked against them.
-As with all other continental European armies, they formed a line in three ranks, which meant that they could only fire with two thirds of their men whilst the British and later Portuguese deployed two deep and could bring all their muskets to bear and retained a key firepower advantage.
+As with all other continental European armies, they formed a line in three ranks, which meant that they could only fire with two-thirds of their men whilst the British and later Portuguese deployed two deep and could bring all their muskets to bear and retained a key firepower advantage.

 The French Army had lost many veterans through years of campaigning, and the soldiers and officers in the Peninsula (the Iberian Peninsula and southern France 1807–1814) were not of the same quality as those that had gone before.
 While the veterans of Austerlitz, Eylau and Jena could perform excellent feats of battle manoeuvre under pressure, the majority of the forces sent to Spain were conscripts, lacking in experience and skill.
 They were no match for the devastating volleys of the British firing lines.
 By Waterloo June 1815 French manp[ower was all but exhausted.